oneananda/AWS_Operations/Learning/001 Amazon EC2/002 Amazon EC2 Instance Types/README.md

 **Examples**

-- `Bare Metal Workloads`
+**Bare Metal Workloads**

+Bare Metal Workloads on AWS EC2 provide the highest level of performance and control available in the cloud.
+They are best suited for applications requiring direct access to hardware or those that need to meet strict compliance and licensing requirements.
+However, they come with added complexity and cost considerations, making them ideal for specific, high-demand workloads.

 Running hypervisor-free environments for high-performance computing, such as financial trading platforms that require direct access to hardware for low-latency processing.

-3rd Party Components: VMware ESXi (for on-premises to cloud migration), Oracle Real Application Clusters (RAC) for database workloads.
+3rd Party Components:
+- VMware ESXi (for on-premises to cloud migration),
+- Oracle Real Application Clusters (RAC) for database workloads.

 ---